-All Title II programs are required to integrate gender into the program as cross-cutting objectives that must appear in the LogFrame.
-The specific domains of gender equality addressed by the program must be described, and should be grounded in an understanding of the local context and may be adjusted if the need arises (i.e., the gender analysis highlights a domain on which to focus).
-In the program description and design, applicants must explain how they will recognize and mitigate potential negative impacts with regard to gender, as well as how, and the ways in which, men and women will be engaged throughout program activities.
+All FFP development food assistance activities are required to integrate gender into the activity as cross-cutting objectives that must appear in the LogFrame.
+The Nepal activity will have an additional emphasis on social inclusion for reasons stated above.
+The specific domains of gender equality and social inclusion addressed by the activity must be described, and should be grounded in an understanding of the local context and may be adjusted if the need arises (i.e. the gender analysis highlights a domain on which to focus).
+In the activity description and design, applicants must explain how they will recognize and mitigate potential negative impacts with regard to gender and social inclusion, as well as how, and the ways in which, men and women, and traditionally disadvantaged or excluded members of society, will be engaged throughout actions.